Double Glazing Glossary

 Top hung windows open from the top of the window.

-The top rail is the horizontal bar which sits across the very top of the frame.
+The top rail is the horizontal bar that sits across the very top of the frame.

 A transom is the horizontal version of a mullion, dividing the window into several parts.
 It helps the window to stay structurally intact.